asrbrr/NOTES/R analysis workflow.md

 # R analysis workflow

-## Motivation
+## MOTIVATION

 Having standarized ways of doing things is a good idea:

  - it helps you while doing things because it removes friction
  - it helps others understand your work
- - it can be made to offer the 'toolkit' or the 'batteries-included' approach
+ - it can be made to offer a 'batteries-included' approach
  - it is cool
  - it inspires others

- Many of the things that I do are a one-off kind of thing.
+Many of the things that we do are a one-off kind of analysis.
 You woldn't want to build a proper package for it because it is not aimed at being reused elsewhere.
-Instead, there is a problem or question, there is some input, and hopefully there is some output or conclusions and that's it.
+Instead, there is a problem/question, there is some input, and hopefully in the end you arrive at some output/conclusions.
+And that's it.

 Simple R scripts (plus R projects) are convenient for this: you access the project, you source the scripts, you call the functions, you write some conclusions somewhere and you are more or less done.
 However it is all too tempting to leave them barebone and skip other parts that *will* help you or others in the future (such as documentation, tests, use cases etc), or that can help reuse some parts of the code.

-After reading various recommendations in the interet, I believe the optimum is to follow as closely as possible the R packages structure, while using the contents as scripts.
-The key feature here is `devtools::load_all()`, and this changes your life :-)
+Based on experience, I have ended up believing the best is to follow as closely as possible the R packages structure, while using the contents as scripts.
+You get the freedom of simple scripts with the power of the project structure: the best of both worlds (sort of).
+The key feature here is `devtools::load_all()`.

 ## Requirements